Ila-bura/friends-trivia/README.md

 ### Code

-- The basic structure of the quiz code used was inspired by a [](https://) -
+- The basic structure of the quiz code used was inspired by YouTube videos by [Easy Tutorials](https://www.youtube.com/watch?v=PBcqGxrr9g8) and [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)
-- A few tricks implemented in the code were inspired by the A. Grieves' Love Maths Walkthrough Project from Code institute.
+- A few tricks implemented in the code were inspired by A. Grieves' Love Maths Walkthrough Project from Code institute.

 ### Others

 - Some of the quiz questions were sourced from two online quizzes: [The Ultimate "Friends" Trivia Quiz](https://www.seventeen.com/celebrity/celeb-quizzes/a25048028/friends-quiz-trivia/) and [52 Question Ultimate Friends Trivia Quiz!](https://www.beano.com/posts/the-ultimate-friends-trivia-quiz)
 - The song played in the snippet is "I'll be There for you" by The Rembrandts.
-The YouTube video https://www.youtube.com/watch?v=s2TyVQGoCYo was converted into mp3 file using FreeConvert https://www.freeconvert.com/convert/video-to-mp3
+The [YouTube video](https://www.youtube.com/watch?v=s2TyVQGoCYo) was converted into mp3 file using FreeConvert.
 - Martina Terlevic: Code Institute Mentor.